INVESTMENT STAPLES

 buyer relationships

-export routes
+distribution and export routes

 Why Investors Focus on Investment Staples